ChatGPT Misreads Your CSV / Excel Data File

 - Sanity check: pick one row from the result, find it in the raw data,

-If len(df) is less than the file’s actual row count from wc -l, the model sampled.
-Ask it to re-read fully (or split the file).
+If len(df) is less than the file’s actual row count from wc -l, the model sampled or truncated.
+Ask it to re-read the file fully, or split the file (Step 6).

 Step 5: Paste the code and read it